What is a Balanced Scorecard?

-The Balanced Scorecard, often referred to as the BSC, is a framework to implement and manage strategy by linking a vision and mission to strategic priorities, objectives, measures, and initiatives.
-It integrates financial measures with other objectives and key performance indicators related to customers, internal business processes, and capacity.
+The Balanced Scorecard, often referred to as the BSC, is a framework to implement and manage strategy.
+It links an organisations vision to strategic objectives, measures, and initiatives.
+It integrates financial measures with performance measures and objectives related to all other parts of the business.
 It provides a view of an organisation’s overall performance.
 It is a business performance management tool.

-It was originally published by Dr Robert Kaplan and Dr David Norton as a paper in 1992 and then formally as a book in 1996.
+It was originally published by Dr Robert Kaplan and Dr David Norton as a paper in 1992.
+And then formally as a book in 1996.
 Both the paper and the book led to its widespread success.
-It is interesting to note that although Kaplan and Norton published the first paper, they anomalously referenced work by Art Schneiderman who is believed to be the creator.
+It is interesting to note that although Kaplan and Norton published the first paper, they were anomalously referenced in a work by Art Schneiderman who is believed to be the BSC creator.

-It is not just a scorecard, it is a methodology that identifies of a small number of financial and non-financial objectives related to strategic priorities.
-It then looks at measures, setting targets for the measures and finally strategic initiatives (often called projects).
+The BSC is not just a scorecard, it is a methodology.
+It starts by identifying a small number of financial and non-financial objectives related to strategic priorities.
+It then looks at measures, setting targets for the measures and finally strategic projects (often called initiatives).
 It is in this latter stage where the approach differs from other strategic methodologies.
-It forces an organisation to think about how objectives can be measured first and then what initiatives can be put in place to satisfy the objectives.
-This avoids creating costly initiatives or projects that have no impact on the strategy.
+It forces an organisation to think about how objectives can be measured and only then identifies projects to drive the goals.
+Leaving the identification of projects to the end avoids creating costly projects that have no impact on the strategy.

-The ‘balance’ is brought about by a focus on financial and non-financial objectives that are attributed to four areas of an organisation and described as Perspectives.
+The ‘balance’ is brought about by a focus on financial and non-financial objectives that are attributed to four areas of an organisation.
+These are the Perspectives.
 They are: Financial, Customer, Internal Processes and Organisational Capacity.

 The Four Perspectives

 Questions often arise about the four Perspectives described in the methodology.
 Why should we only look at Financial, Customer, Business Process and Organisational Capacity?
 Why not include Health and Safety?
 The answer is, of course, there is nothing stopping us.
 The four perspectives are simply a framework.
 However, over decades of use it has become clear that they work.